Seth MacFarlane: Television hosting

 MacFarlane has participated in the Comedy Central Roasts.
 MacFarlane is the only person to serve as roastmaster for more than one roast.
 In 2010, he filled this role for the roast of David Hasselhoff.
 The following year he was roastmaster at the roasts of Donald Trump and Charlie Sheen.

 On October 1, 2012, it was announced that MacFarlane would host the 85th Academy Awards on February 24, 2013.
-He also presented the nominees with actress Emma Stone, on January 10, 2013.
-In addition to hosting, MacFarlane was also nominated in the Academy Award for Best Original Song category for co-writing the theme song "Everybody Needs a Best Friend" for his film Ted with Walter Murphy.
+He presented the nominees with actress Emma Stone, on January 10, 2013.
+In addition to hosting, MacFarlane was nominated in the Academy Award for Best Original Song category for co-writing the theme song "Everybody Needs a Best Friend" for his film Ted with Walter Murphy.
 Critical response to MacFarlane's performance was mixed.
 Columnist Owen Gleiberman of Entertainment Weekly commented "By calling constant attention to the naughty factor," MacFarlane created "an echo chamber of outrage, working a little too hard to top himself with faux-scandalous gags about race, Jews in Hollywood, and the killing of Abraham Lincoln."
 Tim Goodman of The Hollywood Reporter praised MacFarlane's performance saying that he did "impressively better than one would have wagered".
-He also noted that he added "plenty of niceties with a little bit of the Ricky Gervais bite-the-hand-that-feeds-you thing and worked the juxtaposition rather nicely".
+He noted that he added "plenty of niceties with a little bit of the Ricky Gervais bite-the-hand-that-feeds-you thing and worked the juxtaposition rather nicely".
 He stirred up controversy in the form of a musical number titled "We Saw Your Boobs".

 On October 29, 2014, it was announced that MacFarlane would host the Breakthrough Prize ceremony.
 The event was held in Silicon Valley and televised on November 15, 2014, on Discovery Channel and Science, and globally on November 22, 2014, on BBC World News.
 He returned to host the following year.

 Film career

 Ted

 MacFarlane made his directorial live-action film debut with the release of Ted in 2012.
 He announced that he was directing it on an episode of Conan that aired on February 10, 2011.
-Along with directing the film, he also wrote the screenplay, served as producer, and starred as the title character.
+Along with directing the film, he wrote the screenplay, served as producer, and starred as the title character.

 Ted tells the story of John Bennett (Mark Wahlberg) and his talking teddy bear (MacFarlane) who keeps John and his girlfriend Lori Collins (Mila Kunis) from moving on with their lives.
-The film received generally favorable reviews from both critics and audiences, and was a box office success, opening with the highest weekend gross of all time for an original R-rated comedy.
-Internationally, the movie is currently the highest-grossing original R-rated comedy of all time, beating The Hangover.
+The film received generally favorable reviews from critics, and was a box office success, opening with the highest weekend gross of all time for an original R-rated comedy.
+Internationally, the movie is the highest-grossing original R-rated comedy of all time, beating The Hangover.
 A sequel, Ted 2, was released on June 26, 2015.

 It was announced in June 2021 that Peacock had given a straight to series order for a prequel series.
 In addition to serving as executive producer for the series, MacFarlane reprises his role as Ted.
 Due to its prequel nature, Wahlberg and Kunis do not reprise their roles.
 In August 2024, it was announced that an animated series based on the franchise was in development.